 Mind and Consciousness

-This module aims to introduce you to some of the major issues within contemporary philosophy of mind.
-We will examine four topics and the interactions between them: intentionality, consciousness, mental causation and the status of physicalism.
-There is a weekly two hour lecture and one hour seminar.
+This module aims to introduce students to some of the major issues within contemporary philosophy of mind.
+We will examine four topics and the interactions between them:

 History of Philosophy